Uredospore and Teliospore

 Figure 01: Uredospore

 Uredospores typically appear during the initial and intermediate phases of disease development and serve as the main mechanism behind their rapid spread within plants and among plants alike.
-Their distinctive orange or rust hue gives their diseases their name: the “rust”.
+Their distinctive orange or rust hue gives their diseases their name: “rust”.

 Uredospores often appear in large quantities and can easily disseminate through rain, wind or any other environmental triggers, contributing to colonization and infection of new host plants which further contributes to spreading and perpetuating rust-related diseases within agricultural or natural environments.